 when he was taken to visit a brother with a bad reputation, he sat on the barrel where

-his concubine was hiding while his accusers searched his cell in vain.
+[the erring brother's] concubine was hiding while his accusers searched his cell in vain.
 Then, taking his

 leave of the unfortunate man, he simply said: 'Brother, have a care for yourself!'

 "When he was asked which deeds of ascesis are most pleasing to God, he replied:

 'Just sit in your cell and eat a little every day, always keeping the prayer of the Publican

 in your heart (Luke 18:13), and you can be saved.'
 He also said that the fear of God

 begets moans and tears and these cause joy to arise in the soul, filling it with divine

 strength to do what is pleasing to God, and that this power from on high establishes us